All sessions run from 12:45pm to 2:45pm

 Anne Fletcher: In Memoriam, Pierre Elliott Trudeau by Lorna Crozier

 Graeme Hughes will lead a discussion and reading of the Australian poet, Les Murray

 Our resident expert on “The Wasteland,” Bill Ellis, will elucidate this difficult poem

 “The Wasteland” Part Two

-Revisiting Ekphrastic Poetry; this time we will read and discuss poetry inspired by a piece of music (e.g. Mozart Songbook by Joan Larkin or Bill Evans: “Alone” by Jan Zwicky)
+Revisiting Ekphrastic Poetry; this time we will read and discuss poetry inspired by a piece of music, or vice-versa (e.g. Mozart Songbook by Joan Larkin or Bill Evans: “Alone” by Jan Zwicky).